top of page

 FREDERICK PLACE

-Frederick Place is a 16-bed emergency, temporary shelter for families, women and men who are experiencing homelessness.
-It is operated by The Northwoods Alliance for Temporary Housing Inc. (NATH), which is a not-for-profit corporation.
+Frederick Place is a 16-bed emergency, temporary home for families, women and men who are experiencing homelessness.
+It is operated by The Northwoods Alliance for Temporary Housing Inc. (NATH), a 501c3 charitable organization.
 Frederick Place is committed to ending and preventing homelessness.
-Along with NATH, we exist to provide safe housing and basic needs to families and individuals who are experiencing homelessness, within an atmosphere of encouragement, respect, dignity, and hope; while nurturing and promoting self-sufficiency and independence.
-Frederick Place opened its doors on January 31, 2011 and has never been empty.
+NATH-Frederick Place exists to provide safe, temporary housing and basic needs to families and individuals who are experiencing homelessness The environment offers a place to reset, with encouragement, respect, dignity, and hope.
+While living at Frederick Place, residents can expect to receive a nurturing environment that promotes self-sufficiency and independence.
+Frederick Place opened its doors on January 31, 2011, and has never been empty.

-Residents will be admitted on a "first-come - first-served basis", depending on the availability of beds.
+Residents are admitted on a "first-come - first-served basis", depending on the availability of beds.
 While many applicants for admission will be referred by human service agencies, faith communities, or government organizations, some will seek admission on their own.

 Individuals/families seeking admission to Frederick Place must meet the State and Federal definition of homelessness and must comply with the federal/state income eligibility requirements.
 Individuals must be physically able to care for their personal needs and mentally stable in order to live safely in a communal setting.
 Only one admission in a twelve-month period is permitted.

-• Once admitted, residents will be assigned a room and a bed.
+• Once admitted, residents are assigned a room and a bed.

 • There is limited space available for each resident to store personal items.

 • Generally, residents can stay up to 30 days in the shelter if they are following "House Rules" and working on their goals.
-Additional 30-day stays may be granted for those residents who are making progress.
+Additional 30-day stays may be granted for residents who are progressing.
 The maximum stay for an individual/family is 90 days.
 The 90-day opportunity is earned, not instantly granted.

-• Adults are required to participate in assigned chores and all assigned meetings and classes.
+• Adults are required to participate in assigned chores (including outside chores, like snow removal) and self-sufficiency plans

 Definitions of Homelessness